13Bytes/eInkCalendar/README.md

 It's designed for 3D-printing.
 The two parts can be screwed together in three of the four corners.

-The raspi is held in place by threaded heat set inserts.
+The raspi is held in place by threaded heat set inserts (M2.5).

 <img src="https://user-images.githubusercontent.com/12069002/150642718-5a24c717-1a19-4883-b932-1f1588f124fa.png" height=400>